The Long War, Part Four / the military targets

 3) the liberation of the entire Hungary.

 In fact, they were able to achieve only their first objective but not the way they had wanted.
-Although they could take Esztergom and could keep it, they were able to keep the important castles of the Ottoman castle ring around Buda only for a short time.
-They had also attempted the taking of Buda for three times but all the sieges have failed to succeed.
-Here is more about Buda castle:
+Although they could take Esztergom and keep it, they were able to keep the important castles of the Ottoman castle ring around Buda only for a short time.
+They had also attempted the taking of Buda three times but all the sieges have failed to succeed.
+Here is more about Buda Castle:

 Considering the balance of power of the age, both the plans of Christians and the plans of the Muslims were just illusions.
 The Imperial army was better equipped and more modern than its opponent, supplied with the latest weapons but their logistics were bad and the troops had to be reorganized every year.
 On the other hand, the Turks had an excellent logistic system and also a standing army, although their firearms were not as modern as the Imperial troops.
-In this period, the Ottomans still put the emphasis on the impact of their cavalry but it was already the age of the footmen.
+In this period, the Ottomans still emphasized the impact of their cavalry but it was already the age of the footmen.

 The might of the military power was different every year: sometimes the Ottomans were more powerful but at other times, perhaps next year, the Christians could outnumber them.
-The long radius of the operation exhausted the armies and blocked them to achieve their maximal goals.
+The long radius of the operation exhausted the armies and blocked them from achieving their maximal goals.
 Thus, their minimal objectives have been only achieved more or less by the end of this, particularly long, bloody, and futile war.